CBD for Fireworks Anxiety in Dogs: Natural Remedies and Dosage Tips

 In recent years, multiple reports have surfaced of older dogs and even puppies suffering fatal heart attacks during fireworks displays.
 Additionally, during these noisy celebrations there are increased incidents of dogs running through sliding glass doors or running away.
 In fact, more dogs are lost on July 4th and January 1st than any other days of the year.

-• Wrap or Swaddle your pet.
+- Wrap or Swaddle your pet.
+Wrap or Swaddle your pet as part of how to help a dog with anxiety during fireworks.
 Putting something with weight or slight pressure on your pet creates a calming effect, according to a recent study.
 Just like weighted blankets can help people with anxiety, a comfortable weighted shirt or swaddle can give your pet a sense of feeling grounded and calm.
 Though be sure they are still able to move around freely.
 You can find vests, like the Thunder Shirt, at your local pet store.
 You can also save money by wrapping your pet’s chest in an ace bandage (but not too tight!!) to create the same effect.

 What Can I Give My Dog For Fireworks Anxiety?

-Despite all of the frightening facts about fireworks, if you’re still wondering ‘What can I give my dog for fireworks anxiety?’ there’s a safe, natural option: Full Spectrum Hemp CBD for dog fireworks anxiety.
+Despite all of the frightening facts about fireworks, if you’re still wondering ‘What can I give my dog for fireworks anxiety?’ there’s a safe, natural option: Full Spectrum Hemp CBD, often considered the best CBD oil for dogs for fireworks anxiety.

 Even more interesting: A 2019 study published in the Permanente Journal found that CBD also has a calming effect on the central nervous system and is better tolerated than other psychiatric medications.